 Do you celebrate Chinese New Year or want to but don’t really know the traditions involve?
 The traditions vary slightly by which province in China you’re from or to which country you move to.
 Celebrating the Chinese New Year is about families coming together while the Chinese New Year traditions that take place, symbolizes the ushering in of good fortune & prosperity for the coming year.

-This year, 2019, Chinese New Year will be on the 5th of February.
+This year, 2020, Chinese New Year will be on January 25.
 The date for Chinese New Year changes every year, from a Western perspective, but comes in either January or February.
 It is also called Spring Festival or Lunar New Year because it comes in the springtime and the date is based on the Chinese lunar calendar.

 CHINESE NEW YEAR TRADITIONS AND WHAT THEY SYMBOLIZE: